OpenEvalProject/evals/manuscripts/elife-90782/v1/manuscript.md

 Two or three weeks after the boost immunisation, mice were humanely sacrificed with an anaesthetic overdose of Nembutal (6 mg per mouse) and bled retro-orbitally.
 The obtained blood samples were incubated for 30 min at 37°C to allow clotting, which was followed by centrifugation at 10,500×g for 5 min.
 The supernatant (the serum) was recovered and submitted to a second centrifugation at 10,500×g for 5 min.
 Cleared sera were stored at –20°C before use in serological assays.

-## ELISA
+### ELISA

 Anti-tetNA IgG levels in mouse and ferret sera were determined by capture ELISA using tetNAs in Pierce nickel-coated plates (cat. # 15442).
 Recombinant proteins were diluted in DPBS (Life Technologies cat. # 14040-182) (tetNA was diluted to 0.5 µg/ml).
 Then, 50 µl of the coating antigen solutions was added to each well and the plate was incubated at room temperature for 1 hr on a shaking platform.
 The wells of the plates were then washed three times with PBS-T (Sigma cat. # P3563-10PAK) and blocked for 1 hr with 1% BSA (for the mouse sera) or 10% milk (for the ferret sera) in DPBS.
 After blocking, the wells of the plates were washed once with PBS-T and incubated with a threefold serial dilution, starting at a 1/100 dilution, of serum in DPBS, 0.5% BSA, 0.05% Tween-20 for 2 hr at room temperature on a shaking platform.
 The wells of the plates were then washed five times with PBS-T and incubated with a 1:5000 dilution of anti-mouse IgG-HRP (GE Healthcare cat. # NA931-1ml), or with a 1:100,000 dilution of anti-ferret IgG-HRP (Abcam cat. # 112770) in DPBS, 0.5% BSA, 0.05% Tween-20.
 The 3,3’,5,5’-tetramethylbenzidine (TMB) substrate (BD cat. # 555214) was added after three washes with PBS-T and the reaction was stopped after 5 min by addition of 50 µl of 1 M H2SO4.
 The optical density (OD) in each well was determined at 450 nm and, as a reference, 655 nm using an iMark Microplate Absorbance Reader (Bio-Rad).
 The end point titer was determined for each serum sample by scoring the dilution that resulted in an OD that was equal to or two times higher than the background OD obtained from pre-immune control sera dilution series.

-## ELLA to determine NAI titers
+### ELLA to determine NAI titers

 Fetuin (Sigma cat. # F3385) was diluted into coating buffer (KPL cat. # 50-84-01) to a concentration of 25 µg/ml and 50 µl was added to the wells of Nunc MaxiSorp plates (Thermo Fisher cat. # 44-2404-21), which were incubated overnight at 4°C. The coated plates were then washed three times with PBS-T (Sigma cat. # P3563-10PAK) and incubated overnight with 60 μl of a dilution of H6N2 and 60 µl of twofold serial dilution of serum, starting at a 1/20 dilution, in sample buffer (1× MES VWR cat. # AAJ61979-AP: 20 mM CaCl2, 1% BSA, 0.5% Tween-20).
 These dilutions of the H6Nx viruses correspond to the 70% maximum activity of NA from the respective viruses as determined in the ELLA.
 Fetuin-coated plates were then washed three times with PBS-T and incubated for 1 hr with a solution of PNA-HRP (cat. # L6135-1MG, Sigma) at 5 μg/ml in conjugate diluent (MES pH 6.5, 20 mM CaCl2, 1% BSA).
 The plates were washed three times with PBS-T, TMB substrate was added, and then the plates were incubated for 5 min before the reaction was stopped by the addition of 50 µl of 1 M H2SO4.
 The optical density was measured at 450 nm and, as a reference, 655 nm in an iMark Microplate Absorbance Reader (Bio-Rad).
 Half maximum inhibitory concentrations (IC50) values were determined by non-linear regression analysis (GraphPad Prism software).

-## NA enzyme kinetics assay
+### NA enzyme kinetics assay

 The enzymatic activity of NACHOs and H6N2s was determined with the fluorogenic small substrate MUNANA as previously described (Marathe et al., 2013).
 First H6N2 dilutions were tested to ensure that MUNANA conversion into 4-methylumbelliferone (4-MU) generated fluorescence over time at a linear ratio.
 Ten microliters of 1  mM of MUNANA (Sigma cat. # M8639) in 200 mM sodium acetate buffer (pH 6.5) containing 2 mM CaCl2 and 1% butanol were incubated with 40 µl of PBS solution containing viral dilution.
 Conversion to 4-MU was monitored every 2 min for 1 hr using a BMG Fluostar OPTIMA reader (excitation at 365  nm and emission determined at 450 nm).
 Second, using the selected dilution of virus, the assay was repeated with dilutions of MUNANA ranging from 2.5 to 100 µM.
 A standard curve with 800 to 25 pmoles/well of 4-MU (Sigma cat. # M1508) was used to extrapolate the molar conversion of MUNANA.
 KM was calculated using GraphPad Prism version 8.4.3.

-## Antigenic cartography
+### Antigenic cartography

 Antigenic cartography was performed as described by Smith et al., 2004, using the R CRAN package (https://CRAN.R-project.org/package=Racmacs).
 The antigenic map was optimised 5000 times and the best optimisation was kept (stress value = 1366.47).
 Uncertainty was measured by bootstrapping 1000 repeats with 100 optimisations per repeat.

-## Association study
+### Association study

 For the association analysis, under the assumption of homogeneous genetic relatedness among the selected H3N2 virus strains, a simple linear regression model for mutation-trait association analysis was fitted to the data for each H6N2 separately.
 The significance values were calculated by comparing IC50 values of sera that were classified into two groups according to the presence or absence of variation in the amino acid of reference Tex12 sequence.

-## Correlations with distances from the NA catalytic pocket
+### Correlations with distances from the NA catalytic pocket

 Tau values were determined by correlating distances with significance values obtained from the association analysis or the importance scores obtained from machine learning.
 A similar method was described by Meyer and Wilke to define geometrical constraints of HA evolution (Meyer and Wilke, 2015).
 Briefly, the relative distances of each amino acids to the 98 variable residues present in our N2 pnael were calculated based on the structure of A/Perth/2009 (H3N2) NA (PDB: 6BR6) (Hadházi et al., 2018).
 The distances were then correlated with the significance values that were obtained in the association analysis, or the importance scores obtained in the machine learning.
 Correlation coefficients were visualised on the structure of N2 NA derived from pandemic A/RI/5+/1957 H2N2 virus (PDB: 4H53) (Vavricka et al., 2013) using Chimera 1.14.

-## RF algorithm
+### RF algorithm

 The RF algorithm was adapted from Yao et al., 2017.
 Briefly, the non-conserved positions in the multiple sequence alignment of N2 head domain amino acid sequences of all tested N2s were selected.
-The feature matrix (X) was created by assessing matches/mismatches on each non-conserved position for each pair of N2 head domain amino acid sequences as:X=X1X2…XmV1V201…1⋮⋮⋮…⋮V1Vn10…1⋮⋮⋮…⋮Vn−1Vn10…1
+The feature matrix (X) was created by assessing matches/mismatches on each non-conserved position for each pair of N2 head domain amino acid sequences as:

+$$
+X=X_{1}X_{2}…X_{m}V_{1}V_{2}01…1⋮⋮⋮…⋮V_{1}V_{n}10…1⋮⋮⋮…⋮V_{n−1}V_{n}10…1
+$$

-where Xi represents the non-conserved positions in the multiple sequence alignment, m is the number of non-conserved positions (102 in total), Vi represents the N2 head domain sequence for each tested NA n is the number of tested sera (43 in total), 0 represents a match, 1 represents a mismatch in the alignment.
+where $X_{i}$ represents the non-conserved positions in the multiple sequence alignment, m is the number of non-conserved positions (102 in total), Vi represents the N2 head domain sequence for each tested NA n is the number of tested sera (43 in total), 0 represents a match, 1 represents a mismatch in the alignment.

 The response vector (Y) is composed of the antigenic distances for each pair of tested sera.
-These antigenic distances were determined based on NAI, similar to the method used to determine HI-based immunogenic distances that was described by Cai et al. In summary, the distances between sera were calculated as 1n∑t=1nǀdt,i-di,tǀ , which represent average distances between two serum samples among all tested H6N2s (Cai et al., 2012).
+These antigenic distances were determined based on NAI, similar to the method used to determine HI-based immunogenic distances that was described by Cai et al. In summary, the distances between sera were calculated as $\frac{1}{n}\sum_{t=1}^{n}ǀdt,i-di,tǀ$ , which represent average distances between two serum samples among all tested H6N2s (Cai et al., 2012).
 We applied the RF function from the randomForest package in R to construct the model.
 We set the bootstrapping (tree) number to 1500 and the number of features to 25 for each tree.
 Accuracy was determined as the RMSE, calculated using the RMSE function from the yardstick package in R.

-Additionally, predicted antigenic distances of the out-of-bag samples were compared to the observed distances by fitting a linear model and calculating the R2 value.
-To calculate the importance of each feature (Xi), the following metrics were calculated using the measure importance function of the randomForestExplainer package in R:
+Additionally, predicted antigenic distances of the out-of-bag samples were compared to the observed distances by fitting a linear model and calculating the $R^{2}$ value.
+To calculate the importance of each feature ($X_{i}$), the following metrics were calculated using the measure importance function of the randomForestExplainer package in R:

 The data and code used for the generation of the RF model is available at https://github.com/SaelensLAB/RF, copy archived at SaelensLAB, 2024.